 Chell v Tarmac Cement and Lime Ltd

-An employer was not liable for injuries inflicted on one of its contractors by one of its employees playing a practical joke.
+An employer was neither directly nor vicariously liable for injuries inflicted on one of its contractors by one of its employees playing a practical joke.

 Mr Chell was employed by Roltech and worked as a contracting fitter for Tarmac (who also directly employed its own fitters).
 Tensions arose between the contracting fitters and those employed by Tarmac.
 One of Tarmac’s own fitters, Mr Heath, as a practical joke, detonated two explosive pellets close to Mr Chell which resulted in a perforated right eardrum, noise-induced hearing loss and tinnitus.
 Mr Heath was dismissed by Tarmac.
 Mr Chell brought a negligence claim directly against Tarmac and also against Tarmac as being vicariously liable for the actions of Mr Heath.

 Tarmac denied that the actions of Mr Heath were within the course of his employment, ‘horseplay’ not being part of an individual’s employment.
 It denied any liability for Mr Heath’s actions which it said were wholly outside the scope of any reasonable foreseeability, risk assessment, HSE guidelines or his employment but were actions of his own volition without any sufficient connection to his employment to make Tarmac liable.
 The county court agreed, and Mr Chell appealed.

 The appeal was dismissed.

 The judge prefaced his judgment by saying ‘the practical joke must be the lowest form of humour.
 It is seldom funny, it is often a form of bullying and it has the capacity, as in the present case, to go seriously wrong’, followed by an apposite Mark Twain quote.